Do You Need a License to Drive an Electric Bike?

 These licensing questions are legitimate and are often posed alongside others regarding ebike range and ebike speed.
 These are questions that everyone has when they first come across ebikes and these questions need answers before those new to the ebiking world can feel comfortable purchasing and using an electric bicycle.
 This is why we’ve put together this and other informative blog posts but, before we begin, licensing requires a little foreword.

-Before we get down to answer: what kind of license do I need to drive an electric bike? and other related questions it is important to say that, with ebikes being so up-and-coming in the world, regulations are changing quickly, and you should always check the current laws in your state.
+Before we get down to answering "do you need a license for an ebike?" and other related questions it is important to say that, with ebikes being so up-and-coming in the world, regulations are changing quickly, and you should always check the current laws in your state.
 Individual municipalities can also enact their own laws regarding ebikes so it’s worth looking up what restrictions and licensing requirements might be specific to your municipality before hitting the streets or the trails.

 Not in all states.
 Click on your state to learn more information on ebike law requirements.